EMPI-PL/SWOS_career_team_explorer/README.md

 ### Requirements

-* Python >=3.9
+* Python >=3.10
-* Additional Python's libs: tkinter, pillow (PIL)
+* Additional Python's libs: tk (tkinter), pillow (PIL), xml.dom (minidom) If you miss any Python libs please use *pip install*
-* *swos.ttf* font installed
+* *swos.ttf* font installed (otherwise it'll display other font)

 ### Running

 Just type in console (or from command line):

 ```
-python gui.py
+python CARexplorer.py
 ```

-If your system is configured the proper way you may also want to double click on *gui.py* to execute the app.
+If your system is configured the proper way you may also want to double click on *CARexplorer.py* to execute the app.